MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/vdi-2.md

 #### Troubleshooting

-- Not optimized with SlimCore and instead you see:</br>"AVD Media Optimized"</br>"Citrix HDX Optimized"
+- Not optimized with SlimCore and instead you see:</br>"Azure Virtual Desktop Media Optimized"</br>"Citrix HDX Optimized"
   - Error Codes 2000 ("No Plugin") and 2001 ("Virtual Channel not available") are the most likely causes.

   1. Make sure your 'Virtual Channel Allow list' is properly configured to allow MSTEAMS, MSTEAM1, MSTEAM2.
   2. Make sure the endpoint has the plugin, and is loaded by the VDI Client with Process Explorer:
     - Run [process explorer](/sysinternals/downloads/process-explorer).
     - Enable the bottom pane and switch to the DLL tab.
-    - On AVD, look for the msrdc.exe process and ensure the MsTeamsPluginAvd.dll is loaded.
+    - On Azure Virtual Desktop, look for the msrdc.exe process and ensure the MsTeamsPluginAvd.dll is loaded.
     - On Citrix, look for the wfica32.exe process and ensure the MsTeamsPluginCitrix.dll is loaded.
   3. Restart the new Teams app.
 It requires two restarts to transition from WebRTC to SlimCore, when the plugin is detected for the first time.
   4. If the problem persists, check Event Viewer in the VM for **Microsoft Teams VDI**-related errors (new Teams 24123.X.X.X or higher).

-- Not optimized with SlimCore and instead you see: "AVD SlimCore Media Not Connected" or "Citrix SlimCore Media Not Connected".
+- Not optimized with SlimCore and instead you see: "Azure Virtual Desktop SlimCore Media Not Connected" or "Citrix SlimCore Media Not Connected".
   - Check the [Troubleshooting SlimCoreVdi MSIX deployment errors](#troubleshooting-slimcorevdi-msix-deployment-errors) section.
 MSIX or AppX-related errors are the most likely reasons for this error.

 ## New Teams logs for VDI